-(b) During fiscal 2010 the Company was awarded four exploration blocks located in the Pannonian Basin, in western Romania.
+- (a) During fiscal 2018 the Company drilled an exploration well (the "Cheal D-1 Well") under PEP 54877.
+During fiscal 2022 the Company was advised by Cheal that it was recommending not to spend further expenditures on PEP 54877 and, accordingly, recorded an impairment of \$1,627,056 for all capitalized costs under PEP 54877. - (b) During fiscal 2010 the Company was awarded four exploration blocks located in the Pannonian Basin, in western Romania.
 The four concessions have specific mandatory Phase 1 work programs (the "Romania Work Programs").
-Production from the concessions is also subject to royalties of between 3.5% to 13.5% based on quarterly gross production payable to the government.
+Production from the concessions is also subject to royalties payable to the government.